4W4I5/Semester-4-Notes/TBW/Sessional 2 Prep/TBW Sessional 2 Quick Notes.md

 	- **Omit Salutations**
 		- If reader is unknown, do not write to whom it may concern
 		- Name is not gender specific (They/Them)
-		- Skip closing if salutation omittedd
+		- Skip closing if salutation omitted
 - ### Email
 	- **Destination:** Internal/External
 	- **Format:** {Identification Lines, To & Subject, Date-From computer generated, Optional= "CC, Forward, Reply"}